Machine Learning-based Unfolding for Cross Section Measurements in the Presence of Nuisance Parameters: EM Algorithm for Unfolding

 \section{EM Algorithm for Unfolding}

 There is a rich body of literature on solving the Fredholm integral equation of the first kind in Equation \eqref{eq:fred_first_kind}.
-In particular, an EM algorithm has been widely used to solve this problem, which has the following form
+In particular, an EM algorithm has been widely used to solve this problem.
+Starting from an initial density estimate $f^{(0)}$, the algorithm constructs a sequence of intermediate density estimates $\{f^{(k)}\}_{k\geq 1}$, where $f^{(k)}$ denotes the current density estimate at iteration $k$.
+Under suitable conditions, this sequence is expected to converge to a solution of Eq.~\eqref{eq:fred_first_kind}.
+The update takes the form

 where